Dispersive $\pi K\to \pi K$ and $\pi \pi \to K \bar{K}$ amplitudes from scattering data, threshold parameters and the lightest strange resonance $\kappa$ or $K^*_0(700)$: Conformal expansion for elastic waves

 As explained in subsection~\ref{sec:UFDpik}, thanks to the elastic unitarity condition in Eq.~\eqref{eq:elasticpw}, elastic partial-wave amplitudes in the complex $s$-plane can be recast as

-Note we have introduced the {\it the effective range function} $\Phi_\ell(s)$ which {\it in the elastic region in the real axis}, satisfies:
+Note we have introduced the {\it effective range function} $\Phi_\ell(s)$ which {\it in the elastic region in the real axis}, satisfies:

 Consequently, $\Phi_\ell(s)$ is real in the real axis between $\pi K$ threshold and the first inelastic threshold.
-Hence, $\Phi_\ell(s)$ does not have elastic cut, but still has left-hand, circular and inelastic cuts, as shown in Fig.~\ref{fig:cuts}.a.
-Since $\Phi_\ell(s)$ has no singularities from $\pi K$ threshold to the next inelastic threshold $s_0$ we can expand $\Phi_\ell(s)$ in powers of momentum $q$.
+Hence, $\Phi_\ell(s)$ does not have an elastic cut, but still has left-hand, circular, and inelastic cuts, as shown in Fig.~\ref{fig:cuts}.
+Since $\Phi_\ell(s)$ has no singularities from $\pi K$ threshold to the next inelastic threshold $s_0$, we can expand $\Phi_\ell(s)$ in powers of momentum $q$.
 This is the so-called ``Effective range expansion'', whose radius of convergence is small because the circular cut lies rather close to $q=0$, i.e., $s=m_+^2$.

-There is however a better way to use the largest possible domain of analyticity, which is to perform and expansion in powers of a conformal variable that maps the whole complex plane into the unit circle.
-For $\pi K$ scattering, due to the circular cut, it is convenient to introduce first another change of variable
+There is however a better way to use the largest possible domain of analyticity, which is to perform an expansion in powers of a conformal variable that maps the whole complex plane into the unit circle.
+For $\pi K$ scattering, due to the circular-cut, it is convenient to introduce first another change of variable

 which maps the circular cut into the left real axis.
 As a result, $\Phi_\ell(y(s))$ only has a right-hand ``inelastic'' cut and a left-hand cut, as shown in Fig.~\ref{fig:cuts}.b.
 It is now that we define the conformal variable